 How to Drink Galliano

-Galliano is a digestivo (the Italian word for the French digestif) and can be enjoyed straight after dinner to aid digestion.
+Galliano is a digestivo (the Italian word for the French digestif) and can be enjoyed straight after dinner.
 It's also popularly served over ice and topped with seltzer and clear sodas.
 One of its more surprising pairings is root beer.

 Galliano really shines in cocktails and is both an elegant liqueur and a fun party favor.
 It was more popular in the '70s than it has been in the decades since, but renewed interest in those retro drinks has brought it new attention.
 You'll find it in rum, tequila, vodka, and whiskey drinks and it pairs well with almost any flavor found in drinks, from fruits to coffee.
 There are a few shot recipes that call for it, too.
 Galliano can work in many "vanilla liqueur" drink recipes as well.
 Though it will add extra elements of flavor beyond vanilla, the switch can create some very striking cocktails.